shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narratology.md

 Idea of recurring patterns of situation, character, or symbol they are the common themes that show up in every culture of the world.
 Archetypes are recurrent, appearing in slightly altered forms to take present day situations and relate them to the past to find meaning in contemporary world.

+Archetypical - simple in presentation, bur rich in meaning

 ####  Symbols
  term, name, or even a picture - possesses specific connotations in addition to its conventional and obvious meaning.
 More than apparent meaning an inherent multiplicity of meanings with larger "unconscious" aspect Can be analyzed, but cannot be fully explained